-- c) There is a shortage of growth capital in New Zealand; and - d) Punakaiki Fund's Manager has access to many high quality investment opportunities. - 2.3.
+- c) There is a shortage of growth capital in New Zealand, particularly in the Series A and Series B funding spaces; and - d) Punakaiki Fund's Manager has access to many high quality investment opportunities. - 2.3.
 Fund of Choice.
 We aim for Punakaiki Fund to be the preferred provider of capital by the founders of New Zealand's premier high growth companies.
 By attracting the best high growth companies to Punakaiki Fund's portfolio, Punakaiki Fund will seek to generate positive risk-adjusted returns for its shareholders. - 2.4.
 Long Term Investment Horizon.
 We expect to generate higher risk-adjusted returns by holding for the long term.
-This means we can reduce the impact of short-term market fluctuations and benefit as companies execute their growth plans.
+This means we can reduce the impact of short-term market fluctuations, capture the benefits of a strong environmental, social and governance policy, and benefit as companies execute their growth plans.
 This is discussed further in Appendix 1. - 2.5.
 Diversification.
 We believe that diversification usually reduces the level of risk incurred for a given amount of return.
 Punakaiki Fund has a philosophy of actively diversifying its portfolio to avoid a significant concentration to any one company, very small companies, unprofitable companies or a particular industry, product or service. - 2.6.
 Financial sustainability.
-We predominantly invest with the intent that companies are or will become financially sustainable without material further funding.
+We predominantly invest with the intent that companies are or will become financially sustainable without material further funding, or where there is a clear path to attracting greater amounts of capital from larger funders.
 We believe that companies that are not dependent upon large amounts of additional funding are better positioned to survive through market corrections and earn higher investment valuations when markets are strong.
-We also invest with the intent that any required funding due to underperformance versus expectations is likely to be within the capacity of Punakaiki Fund and any other investors in the company.
+We also invest with the intent that any required funding due to underperformance versus expectations is likely to be within the capacity of Punakaiki Fund and any other investors in the company to meet.